asokolsky/RESTing-with-Flask/01.flask/helloworld/README.md

-# Simple Farm - Design and Implementation
+Simple HelloWorld API - Design and Implementation

-## Farm Configuration
+## REST Service Configuration

 Folder conf contains configuration files.
-Default configuration file name is farm.cfg.
-This file is read by both farm server and client - after all both need to know where the server is located.
+Default configuration file name is helloworld.cfg.
+This file is read by both the server and the client - after all both need to know where the server is located.

 ## Server

-We begin with a 'Hello World' server implemented in python3 using (bare) Flask.
+We begin with a 'Hello World' server implemented in python3 using a (bare) Flask.

 To learn more about building flask applications check out the [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).